Only available in Google Ad Manager 360

-Hashed and meaningless to Google.
+Hashed or encrypted, so meaningless to Google.

 Avoid changing the algorithm for generating PPID values.
-Doing so causes various features to be reset, including frequency capping, audience segmentation and targeting, sequential ad rotation and other audience-based ad delivery features.
+Doing so causes various features to be reset, including frequency capping, audience segmentation and targeting, sequential ad rotation, and other audience-based ad delivery features.

 As previously mentioned, the PPID supplements, rather than replaces, other identifiers used by Google Ad Manager (for example, cookies on a desktop environment, or resettable mobile advertising IDs like AdID and IDFA).
-In most cases, this means that a PPID-enabled ad request made to Google Ad Manager will be a multi-identifier request--it will contain a primary PPID identifier and a secondary desktop/mobile identifier.
+In most cases, this means that a PPID-enabled ad request made to Google Ad Manager will be a multi-identifier request—it will contain a primary PPID identifier and a secondary desktop/mobile identifier.

 This can affect Google Ad Manager behavior in a number of ways, detailed below.